+Our rhCollagen bioink product line is ideal for 3D bioprinting of tissues and organs.
 We are developing 3D bioprinted breast implants for regeneration of breast tissue, aim to provide a revolutionary alternative to the current practices.
-The implants in development will be bioprinted and loaded with compositions that are based on rhCollagen, autologous fat cells and ECM components.
+The implants in development are printed and loaded with compositions that are based on rhCollagen and other components.
 These implants are intended to promote tissue regeneration and degrade in synchronization with the development of a natural breast tissue.

-To date, we have financed our operations primarily with revenues from sales of our products and license of our technology, as well as from net proceeds from private and public offerings.
-Prior to February 2017, we financed our operations primarily from public offerings of our securities on the TASE, participation of business partners in product development collaborations, and government grants from the IIA.
+In recent years, we have financed our operations primarily with revenues from sales of our products, license of our technology and development milestone achievement payments from business partner, as well as from net proceeds from private and public offerings on Nasdaq Global Market.
+Prior to this, we financed our operations primarily from public offerings of our securities on the TASE, participation of business partners in product development collaborations, and government grants from the IIA.

-Since our inception, we have incurred significant losses, except for the year ended December 31, 2021.
-Our total net income was \$237,000 for the year ended December 31, 2021 and total net loss of \$5.8 million and \$11.2 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$72.8 million.
+Since our inception, we have incurred significant losses.
+Our net loss was \$7.0 million and \$16.9 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$96.7 million.